 In Buddhism, the Wheel of Life is depicted as a great cycle held in the claws of Yama, the lord of death.
 The wheel illustrates the cyclical nature of karmic conditioning within which all beings are migrating.

-That ancient collection of pure souls who maintain the highest and most sacred of sciences: White Magic or White Tantra.
-It is called White due to its purity and cleanliness.
-This “Brotherhood” or “Lodge” includes human beings of the highest order from every race, culture, creed and religion, and of both sexes.
+The ancient collection of pure human beings who uphold and propogate the highest and most sacred of sciences.
+It is called “white” due to its purity and cleanliness (ie. the absence of pride, lust, anger, etc.).
+This “brotherhood” or “lodge” includes men and women of the highest order from every race, culture, creed and religion.

 In Hebrew, Chokmah (the second sephirah of the Tree of Life).
 In Sanskrit, Bodhi (the name of the tree under which the Buddha awakened).